OSGConnect/connectbook/examples/manage-python-packages.md

-[title]: - "Run Python Scripts on OSG"
+[title]: - "Run Python Scripts on the OSPool"

 # Run Python Scripts on OSG